-Spaghetti Squash Vermicelli Chicken Biryani – lower in calories and carbohydrates, high in protein, healthy fats, classic Indian flavor and with a delightful taste and texture.
+Spaghetti squash with chicken - lower in calories and carbohydrates, high in protein, healthy fats, aromatic flavors, a delightful taste and texture.

 This squash has a high percentage of water and is a good source of fiber, so it fills you up without too many calories.
 Therefore, it makes a great choice for weight loss and diabetic diets.
 Spaghetti squash is a good source of vitamin C, vitamin B 6, vitamin A, potassium, magnesium and some phytochemicals.